 Faculty will report on the Third Week Census all students who have never attended class to that point.
 Faculty will assign a mid-term grade of E to any student who never attended class but appears on the class roster.

 The student’s class level is based upon the number of credits earned toward graduation at any given time.
 The number of credits and levels are as follows:

 The choice or change of major can be made after enrollment.
 Students who wish to change their major or declare a major in the following programs after enrollment will be reviewed internally before admission is granted into these programs: accounting; all business majors; all communication majors; communication disorders and sciences; criminal justice; all education majors; fitness and wellness leadership; all human development and family relations majors; all science majors; nursing; and social work.
 Some programs may require the successful completion of certain prerequisite course work before a change of major is approved.
 Students should contact the chairperson of the major they would like to declare for more information.

 A time block that is wholly or mostly free of classes has been established so that the service work of the campus and the organizational needs of students can function with greater participation.
-This will occur Monday, Wednesday and Friday from 12:00 - 12:50, beginning spring semester of 2020.
+This will occur Monday, Wednesday and Friday from 12:00 - 12:50.

 Consumer Complaint Process

 Section 494C (j) of the U.S. Higher Education Act of 1965, as amended, provides that persons have the right to file a written complaint if they believe they have been aggrieved by an institution of higher learning.